 Limecraft screenshot illustrating how you can instruct Limecraft to retrofit the speaker changes.
 In effect, Limecraft will analyse the audio and apply the speaker changes on the available subtitles.

-Adjust Frame Rate and Offset
+Adjust Frame Rate

 Remove Blank Subtitles